glemaitre/gravly/README.md

 This project uses environment-specific `.env` files to manage configuration for different deployment environments.
 The backend automatically loads environment variables from `.env` files based on the `ENVIRONMENT` variable.

+The Pixi tasks use the `env` configuration to set the `ENVIRONMENT` variable, making it easy to switch between different environments.
+You can also override the environment variable from the shell when needed.

 ### Setup Environment Files

 1. **Copy the example files** for your desired environment: